sot/agasc/docs/supplement.rst

 The tables of bad stars and of star observation status in the AGASC supplement can be updated using the `agasc-update-supplement`_ script.
-This is normally done using a YAML file, but script also accepts command-line arguments to specify the bad star and star observation information (more info below).
+This is normally done using a YAML file, but the script also accepts command-line arguments to specify the bad star and star observation information (more info below).

 Calling the script with a YAML file can be done as follows::